gitaalva/Scheduler/README.md

     sudo ./Scheduler (Note: sudo required to send icmp packets)

-# To run unit tests that checks that add task, modify task and cancelTask is
+To run unit tests that checks that addTask, modify task and cancelTask is working properly
-#working properly

     Note: test executables are in testBin folder